Run-time Database Configuration¶

 The following configuration options control various mongod behaviors for diagnostic purposes.
 The following settings have default values that tuned for general production purposes:

-slowms = 50 profile = 3 verbose = true diaglog = 3 objcheck = true cpu = true
+slowms = 50 profile = 3 verbose = true objcheck = true

 Use the base configuration and add these options if you are experiencing some unknown issue or performance problem as needed:

-slowms configures the threshold for the database profiler to consider a query “slow.”
+- slowOpThresholdMs configures the threshold for to consider a query “slow,” for the purpose of the logging system and the database profiler.
 The default value is 100 milliseconds.
-Set a lower value if the database profiler does not return useful results.
+Set a lower value if the database profiler does not return useful results, or a higher value to only log the longest running queries.
 See Optimization Strategies for MongoDB for more information on optimizing operations in MongoDB.

-verbose enables a verbose logging mode that modifies mongod output and increases logging to include a greater number of events.
+- verbosity controls the amount of logging output that mongod write to the log.
 Only use this option if you are experiencing an issue that is not reflected in the normal logging level.
-If you require additional verbosity, consider the following options: